Get help today 888-341-7785 or sign up for 24/7 text support.

 Do I Need Rehab for Nicotine Addiction?

 Assessing whether you are addicted to nicotine is something best conducted by a trained practitioner.
-If you answer “yes” to any of the following questions, it would be wise to to consult your healthcare provide as to whether you might benefit from tobacco treatment:
+If you answer “yes” to any of the following questions, it would be wise to consult your healthcare provider as to whether you might benefit from tobacco treatment:

 Quitting by yourself and maintaining a tobacco-free lifestyle can be tricky.
 If you seek expert support and professional guidance, however, you can dramatically increase your potential for lasting recovery success dramatically.